automategreen/hub-i/Readme.md

 Please let us know if you like this concept.
 We need your support and encouragement to make the prototype a product.
 Send us an email, [support@automategreen.com](mailto:support@automategreen.com), or a tweet, [@AutomateGreen](https://twitter.com/AutomateGreen).

-## Major Issues **HELP NEEDED**

-1. CRC Generation - All Insteon messages have a CRC byte append to them to ensure the message integrity.
-We have failed to correctly generate the required CRC byte.
-This failure makes all messages sent by the Hub useless. **HELP**
+## Work In Progress

-2. Link Record DB - The all-link record database is not implement yet.
+Link Record DB - The all-link record database is not implement yet.
 Linking will not work until this is complete.

+## UPDATE - CRC Solved!!!

+The Insteon CRC issue has been solved.
+Thank you Wieslaw Strugala for your help.
+Insteon uses two different CRC methods: one for power line (PL) and one for radio (RF).
+Wieslaw has solved the PL CRC and pointed me to Peter Shipley who solved the Insteon RF CRC, <https://github.com/evilpete/insteonrf>.
+Many thanks to Peter, Wieslaw, and all the others who helped.

 ## Insteon Over the Spark Cloud